 Click here for in index to the deeds for 38 Commonwealth, and click here for further information about the land between the south side of Commonwealth and Alley 437, from Arlington to Berkeley.

-On November 3, 1881, 38 Commonwealth was purchased from the estate of Nathan Gibbs by Thomas James Montgomery.
-He and his wife, Harriet L. (Johnson) Montgomery, made it their Boston home.
+Thomas Montgomery and his wife, Harriet L. (Johnson) Montgomery, made 38 Commonwealth their Boston home.
 They also maintained a home, The Rocks, in Newport, which they had acquired in the early 1880s.

 Thomas Montgomery was an early promoter of electric lighting, a distributor (from about 1878) of arc lighting systems manufactured by the Brush Electrical Company in Cleveland, and also (from about 1882) of incandescent lighting systems manufactured by the English Swan Lamp Company at its Boston plant.
 In about 1884, the Brush company purchased and closed the Swan manufacturing facility in Boston, moving the manufacturing to Cleveland.
 Thomas Montgomery’s distribution business ceased not long thereafter.